500 Cummings Center

 Our future is our young members and their guests who are in attendance.
 We need to continue to engage them and promote their active participation in our organization, for they will be continuing the sculpturing of our organization for the many years to come.
 Our organization remains an excellent vehicle to mentor and inspire residents and young members as they face the next challenges of healthcare whether in private practice or as employed physicians.

 We are forging ahead in getting set for our 101st Annual Meeting taking place in Newport, RI from October 23-25, 2020.
-I personally have always found the Goat Island site, now at the Gurney to be an excellent venue that really defines our southern New England signature.
+I personally have always found the Goat Island site, now at Gurney’s Newport to be an excellent venue that really defines our southern New England signature.
 It will be a meeting later in the fall and I’m sure the weather will prove to be crisp and delightful.
 It is always wonderful to see the mansions, Newport shipyards and marina as well as the distinctive downtown atmosphere.
 I am happy to announce that our past president Thomas Tracy, M.D. has agreed to be our upcoming Mixture lecture and is honored to return to Rhode Island where he spent many years as faculty at Brown.

 Soon the abstract deadline will be approaching.
 I know that Michael Vezeridis, M.D. and the program committee will foster an excellent program.
 I have found that our scientific program remains excellent and can compete with any other national meeting.
 Our Resident Research Day will continue its long-lasting tradition in the late Spring.
 Please encourage your trainees to apply for Candidate Membership through our Committee on Graduate Medical Education now chaired by Donald Hess, Jr., M.D.